Plug Setting Multiplier & Time setting Multiplier Calculation:

-Example: If the plug position 5 means the relay operates when the fault current is 5 times of the CT ratio. i.e The supply CT is rated 400:5A and the fault current is 3200A means, the plug positon is 5 then the relay operates, because of the relay gets the current value of 25 Amps.
+Example: If the plug position 5 means the relay operates when the fault current is 5 times of the CT ratio. i.e The supply CT is rated 400:5A and the fault current will be 3200A means, the plug position is 5 then the relay operates, because of the relay gets the current value of 25 Amps.

 |Time in sec||10||8||5||3||2||1|

 What is TMS or Time setting multiplier:

 The time setting multiplier is nothing but an adjusting or speeds up the tripping mechanism of the relay (it is called as the dial).

 The dial is nothing but a rotating disc, which rotates when the fault current in the relay coil reaches the pickup current.

 It means, one end connects with the tripping mechanism and another end connect with the relay operation mechanism.

 By changing the dial or disc position we can increase or decrease the tripping time of the relay.
 Refer the below TMS picture,